zenml-io/zenml/docs/book/stacks-and-components/component-guide/writing-custom-components.md

 * Follow best practices for the language and libraries you're using.
 This will help ensure your flavor is efficient, reliable, and easy to maintain.

-Probably the best way to learn about developing flavors it to see the code for the [officially supported flavors of ZenML](https://github.com/zenml-io/zenml/tree/main/src/zenml/integrations).
+Probably the best way to learn about developing flavors is to see the code for the [officially supported flavors of ZenML](https://github.com/zenml-io/zenml/tree/main/src/zenml/integrations).

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>